 Grown, picked and expertly blended by the same team on the same site, each glass of Harrow & Hope is a tribute to traditional method viticulture and winemaking, to the unique characteristics of Marlow and to the spirit of adventure.

-I met my wife Kaye at Durham University, a girl who stuck with me for years whilst I disappeared to Australia and France to do harvest for months on end.
-Marrying in 2008 we headed off to rural France to set up our first vineyard project at Chateau Verniotte in Castillon, Bordeaux.
+I met my wife Kaye at Durham University, where we studied biology together………well she studied it, and I stole her notes!
+She also tolerated me disappearing for months on end to Australia and France to build up my winemaking experience.
+We married in 2008 and headed off to rural France to set up our first vineyard project at Chateau Verniotte in Castillon, Bordeaux.
 Although we still love the place, we wanted to start a family in England.
 And just at that time it had become clear, thanks to the work of others, that the chalk hills of England were capable of producing Sparkling Wines that were more than just good; that were world-class.

 We decided to begin a sparkling wine project.
-We searched for and eventually found our perfect site on the rolling hills behind Marlow.
-Vines planted, two kids born, winery built and 7 years later we’re ready to delight the world with our fizz.
-Oh! and we also have a vineyard dog called Alfonse, he’s French, rescued from the streets of Bergerac!
+We searched for and eventually got lucky and found our perfect site on the rolling hills behind Marlow.
+Vines planted, three kids born, winery built and 10 years later we’re very proud of the recognition the wines are receiving and the customers both in the UK and abroad that have supported us from the very beginning.